zambam5/network-logger/README.md

 There are several things going on here.
 First the `open` function will open whatever file we put in. `newline=""` is recommended to use whenever opening CSVs.
 The `"r"` specifies how that file is opened.
 What that does is open the file and specify that we can only *read* the file.
 We cannot make any changes to the file, only read it.
 All of the available permissions and what they do can be found [here](https://tutorial.eyehunts.com/python/python-file-modes-open-write-append-r-r-w-w-x-etc/).
 One very important thing to note is that `w` will overwrite the existing file.

 The reader object allows us to iterate over the lines of a csv file.
 Each line is turned into a list.
 It is also possible to use `DictReader` instead to turn each line into a dictionary.
-To illustrate this, let's print each row.
+The advantages of this are if you are working with a dataset with headers, you can more easily find the specific data you are looking for.
+To illustrate the `reader` object, let's print each row.

 ```python
 import csv